vishal23000591/EXPERIMENT--03-Interface-iot-development-board-and-configure-the-USART-for-transferring-strings/README.md

 ## Result :
-Successfully interfaced the IoT development board with USART.
+The IoT development board was successfully interfaced, and the USART was configured to transmit strings.
+The transmitted data was verified using a serial monitor, confirming proper communication.